DioxusLabs/markdown/README.md

 - Macros are not currently implemented.

 For most use cases, this approach will work fine.
 However, if you feel brave enough to add a true Markdown to VNode converter, we'd happily coach and assist the implementation/pull request.

-## Usage notes

-Translation occurs at runtime and can be expensive on first load.
-Use SSR and hydration to pre-render important pages.